 Commitment Required & Remuneration

 Trustees generally meet quarterly.
-Members could also expect to have some tasks arising from meetings and are required to support fundraising events.
-The roles involve providing oversight and support to the employed staff, assisting with strategic planning, ensuring robust governance is in place and acting as an ambassador for the Trust.
+The Vice Chair would also be expected to develop and lead sub-committees and to support fundraising events.
+The role involves working with the Chair to provide oversight and support to the employed staff, assisting with strategic planning, ensuring robust governance is in place and acting as an ambassador for the Trust.
 Board members are expected to make a minimum three-year commitment to this role.